HsKA-OSGIS/nycgraffiti_map/README.md

 8. In the index.html, update lines of code 250,261,272,283,294,305,316 with the location of your GeoServer.
 9. Update lines of code 252,263,274,285,296,307,318 with the names of your layers in GeoServer.

 Note: The NYC Graffiti map was developed using OSGeo-Live in VirtualBox.
 The position of elements was set for a high resolution projector in VirtualBox.
-You may expierence alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.
+You may experience alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.